The ultimate guide to the best credit card combinations

 TWENTY47STUDIO/GETTY IMAGES

-In this scenario, you would want to use your Amex Gold to earn bonus points on flights, dining at restaurants worldwide and groceries at U.S. supermarket purchases (up to $50,000 per calendar year for restaurants worldwide and up to $25,000 per calendar year for U.S. supermarkets, then 1 point per dollar spent thereafter) and your Venture X for your other purchases to earn 2 miles per dollar spent.
+In this scenario, you would want to use your Amex Gold to earn bonus points on flights (3 points per dollar spent on flights booked directly with airlines, amextravel.com or the Amex Travel App), dining at restaurants worldwide and groceries at U.S. supermarkets (4 points per dollar on up to $50,000 per calendar year and up to $25,000 per calendar year, respectively, then 1 point per dollar spent thereafter) and your Venture X for your other purchases to earn 2 miles per dollar spent.

 With this option, you can take advantage of both American Express and Capital One‘s transfer partners, giving you even more flexibility in your reward redemptions.

-Related: Guide to transferring points and miles to airlines and hotels
+Related: Credit card transfer partners: Guide to transferring points and miles to airlines and hotels

-If you want to earn transferable rewards without paying an annual fee, pair the Capital One Savor Cash and the Capital One VentureOne Rewards Credit Card.
+If you want to earn transferable rewards without paying an annual fee, pair the Capital One Savor Cash with the Capital One VentureOne Rewards Credit Card.

 The VentureOne earns 1.25 miles per dollar spent on all purchases and allows you to turn Savor’s cash back into transferable Capital One miles.

-Related: Cashing in Capital One miles?
-How to get the maximum value when redeeming miles
+Related: Capital One miles: How to get maximum value when redeeming miles

 Maximize bonus categories